uudashr/gopkgs/README.md

 Gopkgs is tools that provide list of available Go packages that can be imported.

-This are alternative to `go list all`, it just faster.
+This are alternative for `go list all`, it just faster.

 ## Installation